Table of Contents[Hide][Show]

 A cross-functional approach is key to IMC.
 This approach encourages all departments to work together to deliver one message, creating a customer-centric environment.

-Differences Between Marketing and Communications
+Differences Marketing vs Communications

 Understanding the difference between marketing and communications is critical.
 Marketing is the broader strategy for promoting products or services.
 Its job is to bring the brand and product to life for the customer and deliver value through multiple touchpoints.